 “For what?
 Who?
 How?”

-I know what he said, but can never stick the water landing.
+I know what he said, but could never stick the water landing.

 I retreat to the bus’s center, try to think, then not think.